itm4n/PPLmedic/README.md

 [...]
 ```

+### Error: "Reached the maximum number of attempts"

 You get the following error because the exploit failed to write a valid object directory in __less than 1000 attempts__.
 This limit serves as a failsafe to prevent the target service from consuming too much resources. __You should try to run the tool again.__

 ```console